The S stars' zone of avoidance in the Galactic center: Relevant physical processes and methods

-In principle, dynamical processes, like binary evaporation can affect the binary distribution.
+In principle, dynamical processes such as binary evaporation can affect the binary distribution.
 In practice, this is not relevant for binaries that would populate the S-star region.
-Specifically, binaries would disrupt prior to evaporating or hardening (cf Appendix~\ref{sec:evap}).
+Specifically, binaries would disrupt prior to evaporating or hardening (see Appendix~\ref{sec:evap}).